Vascular Smooth Muscle Contraction and Relaxation

 Contraction in VSM can be initiated by mechanical, electrical, and chemical stimuli.
 Passive stretching of VSM can cause contraction that originates from the smooth muscle itself and is therefore termed a myogenic response.
 Electrical depolarization of the VSM cell membrane also elicits contraction, most likely by opening voltage dependent calcium channels (L-type calcium channels), which causes an increase in the intracellular concentration of calcium.
 Finally, a number of chemical stimuli such as norepinephrine, angiotensin II, vasopressin, endothelin-1, and thromboxane A2 can cause contraction.
 Each of these substances bind to specific receptors on the VSM cell (or to receptors on the endothelium adjacent to the VSM), which then leads to VSM contraction.
 The mechanism of contraction involves different signal transduction pathways, all of which converge to increase intracellular calcium.

-Intracellular calcium concentrations, therefore, are very important in regulating smooth muscle contraction.
+Intracellular calcium concentrations is also very important in regulating smooth muscle contraction.
 The concentration of intracellular calcium depends upon the balance between the calcium the enters the cells, the calcium that is released by intracellular storage sites (e.g., SR), and removal of calcium either back into storage sites or out of the cell.
 Calcium is re-sequestered by the SR by a ATP-dependent calcium pump.
 Calcium is removed from the cell to the external environment by either a ATP-dependent calcium pump or by the sodium-calcium exchanger.